Alicia Silverstone: Personal life

-Silverstone has two older siblings: a half-sister from her father's previous marriage, Kezi Silverstone, and a brother, David Silverstone.

 She married her longtime boyfriend, rock musician Christopher Jarecki, in a beachfront ceremony at Lake Tahoe on June 11, 2005.
 After meeting outside a theater in 1997, they dated for eight years prior to their marriage.
 They got engaged about a year before their marriage, and Jarecki presented Silverstone with an engagement ring that had belonged to his grandmother.
 The couple lived in an eco-friendly Los Angeles house that Silverstone bought in 1996, complete with solar panels and an organic vegetable garden and they shared a "menagerie of rescued dogs".
 On May 5, 2011, Silverstone gave birth to a son.
 Jarecki and Silverstone separated in February 2018, filed for divorce three months later, and it was finalized in November of that year.